-The CNYTC/OCTC is a large consortium teacher center, serving educators in twenty-five public school districts, two BOCES, twelve non-public schools, and five institutes of higher education.
-The CNYTC/OCTC is dedicated to bringing quality professional development experiences to the Central New York region.
-The teacher center supports educators as they implement instruction by offering workshops in the areas of Common Core Learning Standards, APPR, Data Driven Instruction, and 21st Century Skills.
+The CNYTC/OCTC is a large consortium teacher center, serving educators in twenty-five public school districts, two BOCES, eight non-public schools, and five institutes of higher education.
+The CNYTC/OCTC is dedicated to bringing high quality professional development opportunities to the Central New York region.
+The teacher center supports educators as they implement instruction by offering training in the areas of Common Core Learning Standards, APPR, Data Driven Instruction, and 21st Century Skills.
+The Teacher Center is governed by a policy board that is, by law, composed of at least 51% teachers.
+Each Center provides services to its constituents based on locally determined needs.